How to Elope in Washington

 1. Choose your dates and length of trip

 2. Send me an inquiry for a FREE elopement consultation

-3. Hire me to help you plan your epic day -- I’ll help plan EVERYTHING from locations, vendors and timelines to day-of activities, permits, accommodations and anything in between
+3. Hire me to help you plan your epic day — I’ll help you plan EVERYTHING from locations, vendors and timelines to day-of activities, permits, accommodations and anything in between

 4. Apply for a marriage license